Kurosakichgo/Evaluating-BDI-Agents-in-ROS_From-Basic-Integration-to-Fault-Tolerant-Multi-Robot-Systems/README.md

 Unzip the downloaded file to your preferred directory.

-Ensure that jasn.jar is included in the class path:
+Ensure that jason.jar is included in the class path:

 1 export CLASSPATH = $CLASSPATH :/ path / to / jason / jason . jar